skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 * [FastAPI docs > Python Types Intro ](https://fastapi.tiangolo.com/python-types/)
 * [FastAPI docs > Concurrency and async / await](https://fastapi.tiangolo.com/async/)
 * [RealPython.com Primer on Python Decorators](https://realpython.com/primer-on-python-decorators/)

+### Machine learning model
+The model being used in the deployment is a random forest model supported with Synthetic Minority Oversampling Technique (SMOTE).

 #### Model serialization
 Now let's use a scikit-learn model.
 We want to save the a trained model so you can use it without retraining.
 This is sometimes called "pickling."
 See [scikit-learn docs on "model persistence"](https://scikit-learn.org/stable/modules/model_persistence.html) & [Keras docs on "serialization and saving."](https://keras.io/guides/serialization_and_saving/)